Six ways to make the most of your Southwest points

 - Complete 100 one-way Southwest flights

-If that sounds like an impossible task, it’s actually more realistic than it seems because the Southwest points you earn from Southwest credit card sign-up bonuses from cards like the following, count toward earning a Companion Pass:
+If earning the Companion Pass sounds like an impossible task, it’s actually more realistic than it seems because the Southwest points you earn from Southwest credit card sign-up bonuses from travel credit cards like the following, count toward earning a Companion Pass:

 - Southwest Rapid Rewards® Plus Credit Card